-Cutting Dados & Grooves on the Table Saw
+Cutting dados & grooves on the table saw

-Skill Builder: Dados and grooves are one of the most basic joints you can use when constructing furniture projects.
 They provide a mechanical connection that can be reinforced with glue and screws, making a structure much more rigid than had it been fastened together with butt joints.
 While not as decorative as dovetails or finger joints, they are much easier to cut and are ideal for housing panels such as drawer bottoms.

 Some woodworkers tend to use the terms dado and groove interchangeably.
 They are not the same things.
 A dado runs across the grain, a groove runs with the grain, a rabbet is cut on the edge of a board, and a slot is a recess cut in a board.
 Both the router and the table saw have their individual advantages when it comes to cutting dados.
 (We’ll be taking an in depth look at cutting dados and grooves with the router in an upcoming issue of the magazine.)
 With a table saw you can cut a large number of grooves or dados in sheet goods quickly and accurately using either the rip fence or a cross cut sled, as dictated by the circumstances.
 When cutting a stopped dado on the table saw (a dado that stops short of one edge of a board) you will have to chisel out the ramp or notch the shelf and sacrifice the strength of a tight fitting joint.